Taapeli/isotammi-addons/source/SuperTool/README.md

 ## Supported object types

 The tools supports all object types (categories) that have list view in the Gramps user interface: People, Families, Events, Places, Citations, Sources, Repositories, Media and Notes.

-The user interface of SuperTool will be disabled while a non-supported view is selected (Dashboard, Relationships, Charts or Geography).
+For other categories (Dashboard, Relationships, Charts or Geography) the tool only has the input fields "Initialization statements" and "Expressions to display".
+The "Summary only" mode is always used.

 The tool will remember the script last executed for each object type.
 Therefore, when you switch to another view, the contents of the input fields will change.